Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/advanced.md

 Here is an example that demonstrates this.
 We want to plot two different data sets that represent the same function (x squared) on two different intervals.

-- The first trace is very coarse, with a data point at every *x* unit between -10 and 10.
+- The first trace is very coarse, with a data point at every other *x* unit between -10 and 10.
 - The second trace is far more detailed, with ten data points between each *x* unit, on the interval [-4, 4].